-Keeping it simple, tadalafil lasts for 36 hours and sometimes longer, and has the longest duration of action of all the PDE5 inhibitors.
-This compares for example to sildenafil (Viagra) which lasts for around 4 hours.
+Keeping it simple, tadalafil lasts for up to 36 hours and sometimes longer, and has the longest duration of action of all the PDE5 inhibitors.
+This compares to sildenafil (Viagra) which lasts for around 4 hours.

 In addition, absorption of tadalafil is not affected by food, so it can be taken at any time before, during, or after a meal.